datatrail-jhu/09_dataanalysis/manuscript/08_workflow.md

 o) Finds the relationship between different variables in the data
 o) Graphs the distribution of the data

 {choose-answers:4}
 ?
-In a prediction analysis, we would like to predict whether a student graduates from college.
-After the estimation, we use the test set to evaluate the uncertainty of our model.
-Our prediction model correctly predicts 360 students (out of 500) to graduate from college and correctly predicted 90 students (out of 100) that they don't graduate from college.
-What is the prediction error of our model using the test set?

-C) 25%
-o) 75%
-o) 50%
-o) 10%
-o) 0%

-{choose-answers:4}
-?
 When interpreting the results of our data science analysis, we should...